 Bill Gasiamis 1:16:29

-And make them feel like they have other people out there that are like them that they can reach out to and hopefully be inspired by them and hopefully support them overcome all the challenges that we know that people who experienced a stroke need to overcome.
+And make them feel like they have other people out there who are like them and that they can reach out to and hopefully be inspired by them and hopefully support them in overcoming all the challenges that we know that people who experienced a stroke need to overcome.
 Thanks again for listening.
-I really appreciate it and see you on the next episode.
+I appreciate it and see you on the next episode.

-The information is general and may not be suitable for your personal injuries, circumstances or health objectives.
-Do not use our content as a standalone resource to diagnose, treat, cure or prevent any disease for therapeutic purposes or is a substitute for the advice of a health professional.
+The information is general and may not be suitable for your personal injuries, circumstances, or health objectives.
+Do not use our content as a standalone resource to diagnose, treat, cure, or prevent any disease for therapeutic purposes or as a substitute for the advice of a health professional.

 If you are experiencing a health emergency or things you might be called triple zero if in Australia or your local emergency number immediately for emergency assistance or go to the nearest hospital emergency department medical information changes constantly.
 While we aim to provide current quality information in our content.

-We do not provide any guarantees and assume no legal liability or responsibility for the accuracy, currency or completeness of the content.
+We do not provide any guarantees and assume no legal liability or responsibility for the accuracy, currency, or completeness of the content.
 If you choose to rely on any information within our content, you do so solely at your own risk.
-We are careful with links we provide however third party links from our website are followed at your own risk and we are not responsible for any information you find there.
+We are careful with the links we provide however third-party links from our website are followed at your own risk and we are not responsible for any information you find there.